dabapps/django-readers/docs/explanation.md

 ### Queryset preparation functions

 A queryset preparation function is a function that accepts a queryset as its single argument, and returns a new queryset with some modifications applied.
+These functions are used to encapsulate database query logic which would traditionally live in a custom queryset method.
+If you were writing one of these yourself, it might look like this:

 ```python
 def prepare(queryset):
     return queryset.filter(name="shakespeare")
 ```

-These functions are used to encapsulate database query logic which would traditionally live in a custom queryset method.

-`django-readers` provides a [library of functions under `django_readers.qs`](reference/queryset-functions.md) which mirror all the default methods on the base `QuerySet` that return a new queryset, as well as some extra utility functions.
+However, you don't usually need to write your own queryset functions: `django-readers` provides a [library of functions under `django_readers.qs`](reference/queryset-functions.md) which mirror all the default methods on the base `QuerySet` that return a new queryset, as well as some extra utility functions.

 Queryset functions can be combined with the [`qs.pipe`](reference/queryset-functions.md#pipe) function (named following standard functional programming parlance). `qs.pipe` returns a new queryset function that calls each function in its argument list in turn, passing the return value of the first as the argument of the second, and so on.
 It literally "pipes" your queryset through its list of functions.